athkalia/Just-Another-Android-App/README.md

 * Strict mode
 * Plugin to publish app on the playstore
 * Dex count plugin for counting the number of methods in the apk
+* Separate Timber logging tree for crashlytics.
+See com.example.tools.timber.CrashlyticsTree

 ..and all sorts of other goodies!

- Loads of things on the roadmap as well like:
- A debug drawer, a proper CI setup, screenshot automation, move to mixpanel, clean architecture etc..
+### Roadmap:
+ * Proper CI setup
+ * Screenshot automation
+ * A debug drawer

 Any feedback/pull request is welcome!
 You can catch me at www.sakiskaliakoudas.com